jinx420/isThisWebsiteOnline/README.md

 ## Notice for Developers

-⚠️ **Important Notice:** Starting from version v0.3.2, the branch `develop` has been renamed to `old-develop` and is no longer actively maintained.
-To streamline our development process and focus efforts on the `master` branch, which contains the latest stable version, we have made this change.
+⚠️ **Transition Notice:** As of version v0.3.2, the `develop` branch has been renamed to `old-develop` and will no longer receive updates.
+We've streamlined our development process to concentrate our efforts on the `master` branch, which holds the most recent stable version.

-If you have been actively working on the `develop` branch, I recommend switching to the `master` branch and creating a new branch based on it for your ongoing development work.
-Please ensure that any bug fixes or new features are implemented on the `master` branch going forward.
+If you've been working on the `develop` branch, we advise switching to the `master` branch and initiating a new branch from it for your ongoing development tasks.
+Please ensure future bug fixes or feature additions are implemented on the `master` branch.

-I appreciate your understanding and cooperation in this transition.
-If you have any questions or need further assistance, please don't hesitate to reach out to me.
-Thank you for your continued support and dedication to this project!
+We appreciate your understanding and cooperation during this transition.
+For any queries or further assistance, feel free to reach out.
+Thank you for your unwavering support and dedication to this project!

+**Update 17.11.23:** The `old-develop` branch has now been removed.

 ---
 ### General Notices